 The Dancing Goat Creamery creates and sells dairy products made from CCF’s goat milk.
 The Creamery serves as an example for small stock farmers.
 Farmers learn how to expand their income by creating new and marketable products.
 CCF produces honey at our apiary, and grows grapes for wine making.
 CCF continues to develop new ways for communal farmers to boost their income.

 CCF works with Action for Cheetahs in Kenya (ACK), to conduct research, conservation, and education programs in the region.
-Additionally, CCF assists in studying the impact of tourism on cheetahs in the Masai Mara.
+Additionally, CCF works with Mara-Meru Cheetah Project to assist in studying the impact of tourism on cheetahs in the Masai Mara.
 CCF has partners within the tourism industry to distribute materials that promote responsible tourism.
 CCF provides student and teacher resource materials for use in schools throughout Kenya, and works in cooperation with Friends of Conservation, Kenya Wildlife Service, and Kenya Wildlife Clubs.

 CCF sent LGDs to Tanzania to help with human-wildlife conflict.
 Tanzania is the fourth country to use CCF’s LGDs.
 The dogs were sent to the Ruaha Carnivore Project (RCP) run by Dr. Amy Dickman.
 RCP is part of Oxford University’s Wildlife Conservation Research Unit (WildCRU), where CCF Founder and Executive Director Dr. Marker conducted her doctoral research.
 Goats from neighboring farms were brought to a specially prepared kraal in the RCP research area to begin training with the puppies.
 The LGD efforts are the first known attempt to use specialized guarding dogs to help protect livestock in Tanzania.